melanieinpursuit/portfolio-project-proposal/README.md

 This proposal will serve as a starting point for your ideas and plans.

-### You must submit a proposal and receive approval from an instructor prior to working on your project.
+/*/* **You must submit a proposal and receive approval from an instructor prior to working on your project.**

 ## Proposal Requirements: